heetbeet/juliawin/README.md

 ## Instalation

-1. You can download and run the `juliawin-bootstrap.bat` file,
+1. You can download and run the single `juliawin-bootstrap.bat` file,

 2. Or you can <kbd>Ctrl</kbd>+<kbd>c</kbd> and <kbd>Ctrl</kbd>+<kbd>v</kbd> the following command in <kbd>Ctrl</kbd>+<kbd>r</kbd> or Command Prompt:
 ```